 School of Business

 academic years —Academic levels are not capitalized (senior, freshman, doctoral candidate).
-Use freshman, sophomore, junior, and senior as opposed to first year, second year, and so forth.
-When referring to students in Mason’s School of Law, use first year, second year, and third year.
+For undergraduates, use freshman, sophomore, junior, and senior as opposed to first year, second year, and so forth.
+When referring to students in Mason’s Antonin Scalia Law School, use first year, second year, and third year.

 - Do not use GMU when referring to the university; use George Mason University or Mason.